microsoft/MicrosoftCloud/tutorials/docs/Take-A-Break-Reminder-App/01-Create-An-Application-Azure-Active-Directory.md

 ---
-title: Session 02 - Configuring an Application in Azure Active Directory
+title: 2.
+Configuring an Application in Azure Active Directory
 sidebar_position: 1
 ---